72services/jooq-hr/README.md

 # jOOQ Example Project

-This project uses jOOQ, Spring Boot and FlyWay and generates the meta data from the FlyWay migrations.
+This project uses jOOQ, Spring Boot and FlyWay and generates the metadata from the FlyWay migrations.

 ## Run PostgreSQL